Author Archives: HVAC Webmasters

 HVAC Webmasters discusses seven HVAC maintenance reminder postcard ideas for contractors looking to maximize their direct mail marketing.
 Believe it or not, direct mail marketing still has its place in the digital world.

 Getting a physical postcard in the mail that you can then pin to the refrigerator or your corkboard to remind you of an appointment is still helpful for many people.
-So, in the following post, we will give you some HVAC postcard ideas to give your direct mail marketing campaign a shot in the arm.

 Why Use Maintenance Reminder Postcards?